robert-hh/SH1106/readme.md

 ## Connection

-The ADS1X15 use the I2C or SPI interface.
+The SH1106 supports next to thers the I2C or SPI interface.
 The connection depends on the interface used and the number of devices in the system.
 Especially the ESP8266 with their small number of GPIO ports may require optimization.